kristofferv98/VoiceProcessingToolkit/README.md

  ## Usage
  ### Basic Example
- Here is a simple example of how to use the toolkit to detect a wake word, perform transcription to English, and speak the result with speech synthesis in English:
+ Here is a simple example of how to use the toolkit to detect a wake word, record and speak the result with speech synthesis in English:
  ```python
  from VoiceProcessingManager import VoiceProcessingManager
  import os